Health Insurance in Malaysia for Expats: What You Need to Know in 2023

 The Malaysian central bank, Bank Negara, regulates and monitors local insurance costs.

-However, local insurances have different plans available and might not cover your health expenses in full.
+However, local insurance companies have different plans available and might not cover your health expenses in full.

-Local insurance plans are cheaper than expat health insurance plans.
-These policies often include life, health, and retirement all in one plan.
+In contrast, local insurance plans are cheaper than expat health insurance, often combining life, health, and retirement coverage into a comprehensive package.

 Other Considerations

-Always read about the exclusions, renewable clauses, and deductibles under your health insurance plan carefully.
+Always read carefully about the exclusions, renewable clauses, and deductibles under your health insurance plan.

 I have friends who found out after the fact that their plans let the insurer deny renewal the next year if they had any health issues.

-This lets you get compensated for treatment you get abroad.
-But you only get reimbursed for the amount you would’ve paid if you had gotten the surgery in Malaysia.
+This one lets you get some money back for overseas treatment, but there’s a catch.
+You’ll only be reimbursed up to the amount you would’ve paid if you had the same procedure in Malaysia.

-If you get treatment in a country where medical costs are much higher than Malaysia’s, you might only be covered for a fraction of the amount.
+So, if you get treatment in a place where medical costs are sky-high compared to Malaysia, your coverage might only cover a part of the bill.

 Insurance Brokers

 This commission is otherwise kept by the insurance company if you buy directly from them instead.
-This means brokers want to find you plans you’re happy with and keep you as a client.
+This means brokers want to find you a plan you’re happy with and keep you as a client.

 Be aware that brokers can only offer you limited help with claims or disputes.